deborahmoreira/data_structure_ii/wikipedia_network/README.md

 The predominant grey color means all other degrees non represented with the mentioned collors.

 Our first shell is composed by that nodes with degree = 2, it's a filter on our pipeline and we can call them leaves (in blue).
 Examining few displayed labels, we can see that they are nodes with degree = 2, that is, this visualization emphasizes first shell.

-In addition, Gephisto always choose different ways to draw the graph.
+In addition, Gephisto always choose different ways to draw the graph, so we can not exacly establish a correlation between those names.
+However, we can notice that most names refers to scientific names to identify organisms (species followed by genus).

 ## References